 What if I don’t want to be a beneficiary?

-If you have been named as a beneficiary but do not want to inherit the assets, you can renounce your inheritance.
-Renouncing your inheritance means that you are giving up your right to receive the assets and someone else will be named in their place.
+You can renounce your inheritance if you have been named as a beneficiary but do not want to inherit the assets.
+Renouncing your inheritance means giving up your right to receive the assets; someone else will be named in their place.

-If you decide to renounce your inheritance, you must do so in writing and it must be witnessed by a solicitor or justice of the peace.
+If you decide to renounce your inheritance, you must do so in writing, and a solicitor or justice of the peace must witness it.
 You should also keep a copy of the renunciation for your records.

 Renouncing your inheritance is a serious decision and should not be made lightly.
-If you are considering renouncing your inheritance, it is important to seek legal counsel to ensure that you understand all of your rights and responsibilities.
+If you are considering renouncing your inheritance, it is important to seek legal counsel to ensure you understand your rights and responsibilities.

 When does a beneficiary get notified of their inheritance?

 A beneficiary should be notified of their inheritance as soon as possible after the will is executed.
-In most cases, the executor of the estate is responsible for contacting the beneficiary and informing them of their inheritance.
+In most cases, the estate executor is responsible for contacting the beneficiary and informing them of their inheritance.

 That being said, there are some instances where the beneficiary may not be notified until after the estate has been settled.
 For example, if the beneficiary is named in a trust, they may not be notified until the trust has been settled.

-If you are a beneficiary and have not been notified of your inheritance, it is important to contact the executor of the estate or the individual’s lawyer to find out more information.
+If you are a beneficiary and have not been notified of your inheritance, it is important to contact the estate executor, the individual's lawyer, or the financial institution managing the assets to find out more information.

 How long does it take to receive shares of an estate?